boboldehampsink/import/README.md

  - Support JSON and XML
  - Import a fixed value in absence of data
  - More info in the import summary mail
+ - Permissions, who can import in what section/entrytype

 ###Screenshots###